cobalthq/cobalt-product-public-docs/content/en/Getting started/details.md

 ### Test Data

-We need to know about the environment being tested, whether production data is available on the test system.
+Our pentesters need to know about the environment that they're testing, as well as whether they can find production data on the test system.

 Our pentesters also need information on test data.
 If your apps contain: